Veszprém: Etymology

-The city was named either after a chieftain, or the son of Judith of Hungary, who settled here after her husband Boleslaus I of Poland expelled her and her son.

 Location and legend

 The city can be reached via the M7 highway and Road 8.
 It can also be reached from Győr via Road 82 and from Székesfehérvár via Road 8.

-According to legend, Veszprém was founded on seven hills.
+According to a local legend, Veszprém was founded on seven hills.
 The seven hills are Várhegy (Castle Hill), Benedek-hegy (St. Benedict Hill), Jeruzsálem-hegy (Jerusalem Hill), Temetőhegy (Cemetery Hill), Gulyadomb (Herd Hill), Kálvária-domb (Calvary Hill), and Cserhát.

 History

 Anonymus Belæ Regis Notarius (the anonymous notary of King Béla III) wrote that a castle already stood here when the Hungarians first occupied the area.
 The castle was probably a 9th-century Frankish fortress.
 The castles of Veszprém, Esztergom and Székesfehérvár, were the earliest Hungarian stone castles, which had already been built during the reign of High Prince Géza, a time when motte castles were much more common.

-Veszprém had an important religious role during the struggle to make Christianity the official religion of Hungary - Stephen I of Hungary defeated the armies of his chief opponent, Koppány, near Veszprém.
+Veszprém had an important religious role during the struggle to make Christianity the official religion of the medieval Kingdom of Hungary—Stephen I, Grand Prince of the Hungarians, was crowned King in 1000 or 1001, and defeated the armies of his chief opponent, Koppány, near Veszprém.
 The city became the first episcopal seat of Hungary in 1009 and an archiepiscopal seat in 1993.
 Comitatus Veszprém was one of the earliest historical counties of Hungary.

-Veszprém was the favorite city of Queen Gisela, the wife of St. Stephen.
-For centuries, the queens of Hungary were crowned by the bishop of Veszprém.
+Veszprém was the favorite city of Queen Gisela, the wife of Stephen I. For centuries, the queens of Hungary were crowned by the bishop of Veszprém.
 The city is still often called "the city of queens".
 In the year 1294 Queen Fenenna confirmed that, at that time, the former Queen Elizabeth had the privilege to collect the donations of the church in the Veszprém County.

-Veszprém was among the first Hungarian cities to have a university - students studied law and arts here for several centuries.
+Veszprém was among the first Hungarian cities to have a university—students studied law and arts here for several centuries.
 The university was destroyed by fire in 1276, when Peter I Csák invaded and devastated the Diocese of Veszprém.
 Veszprém became a university town again in the 20th century.

-Veszprém changed hands between Austrians and Ottomans until 1684 after the Battle of Mohács in 1526.
-It was known as 'Pespirim' and was a sanjak centre in Budin Province during Ottoman rule.